Privacy Amplification via Shuffling: Unified, Simplified, and Tightened: Related Work

 \textbf{Privacy amplification of metric-based LDP randomizers. } The metric-based LDP \cite{chatzikokolakis2013broadening} permits a flexible indistinguishable level between any pair of inputs $a,b\in \dom{X}$ (denoted as $d_\dom{X}(a,b)$), and is widely used for user data with a large domain range such as location data \cite{andres2013geo} and unstructed data \cite{zhao2022survey}.
-Previous work \cite{wang2023SMDP} initiated the study of metric differential privacy in the shuffle model and provided several amplification bounds, which depend on $\max_{c\in \dom{X}} e^{d_\dom{X}(a,c)}+e^{d_\dom{X}(b,c)}$.
-In our work, we apply the proposed framework to metric LDP randomizers and improve the dependence to $(1-e^{-d_\dom{X}(a,b)})\cdot\max_{c\in \dom{X}} \max[e^{d_\dom{X}(a,c)},e^{d_\dom{X}(b,c)}]$ (see Section \ref{subsec:params} for detail).
+Previous work \cite{wang2023SMDP} initiated the study of metric DP in the shuffle model and provided several amplification bounds, which depend on $\max_{c\in \dom{X}} e^{d_\dom{X}(a,c)}+e^{d_\dom{X}(b,c)}$.
+In our work, we apply the proposed framework to metric LDP randomizers and improve the dependence to $(1-e^{-d_\dom{X}(a,b)})\cdot\max_{c\in \dom{X}} \max[e^{d_\dom{X}(a,c)},e^{d_\dom{X}(b,c)}]$ (a lower value indicates stronger amplification effects, see Section \ref{subsec:params} for detail).

 \textbf{Privacy amplification of multi-message randomizers. } For multi-message protocols in the shuffle model (e.g., \cite{cheu2022differentially,luo2022frequency,li2023privacy}), the local randomizer may neither satisfy LDP nor metric-based LDP.
 Hence, designated analyses of privacy guarantees are often conducted.
-Our proposed framework yields much tighter privacy guarantees and reduces the budget by $70\%$-$85\%$ compared to these designated analyses (see Section \ref{sec:exp}).
+Our proposed framework yields much tighter privacy guarantees and reduces the budget by $70\%$-$85\%$ compared to these designated analyses (see detail in Section \ref{sec:exp}).